hjrb/TestResultPattern/README.md

-This repo demonstrates the effects to performance when using the Results pattern It users C# as programming language.
+This repo demonstrates the effects to performance when using the Results pattern.

+- It users C# as programming language.
-It references https://github.com/altmann/FluentResults for an implementation of the Results pattern.
+- It references https://github.com/altmann/FluentResults for an implementation of the Results pattern.
-Benmarks are implemented using BenmarkDotNet https://github.com/dotnet/BenchmarkDotNet It uses VS 2022 as development evironment.
-But one can easily also use the dotnet cli.
+- Benmarks are implemented using BenmarkDotNet https://github.com/dotnet/BenchmarkDotNet
+- It uses VS 2022 as development evironment.
+But one can easily also use the dotnet cli and any test editor.

 The task is to solve the quadratic equation 0 = a*x*x + b*x + c

-With d=b*b - 4*a*c one gets two possible soultions x1=(-b+sqrt(d))/2a, x2=(-b-sqrt(d))/2a, assuming a is not zero.
+With ```d=b*b - 4*a*c``` one gets two possible soultions ```x1=(-b+sqrt(d))/2a and x2=(-b-sqrt(d))/2a```, assuming a is not zero.

 The genral soultion requires Complex number for the case that d<0.

 Very often only then non complex solutions are of interest.
 So one would first compute d and check if it is less then zero.

 In that case there are no real solutions.

 This could be handled in the following ways:
 1.)
 BenchmarkQuadraticEquationUsingBoolAndOut: Return a bool that indicates if real solutions exists and return the two solutions using ref parameters
 2.)
 BenchmarkQuadraticEquationUsingResult: Return a Results object which is either an instance of Failure (with an optional message) or an instance of Result<(double, double>).
 That requires memory allocation for the wrapper class intance!